dpwiese/personal-website/content/posts/react-native-canvas-charts.md

   </body>
 </html>
 ```
-This ensures the component will work without internet connectivity.

-*I've not yet found a way to import Chart.js directly into this HTML.
+**I've not yet found a way to import Chart.js directly into this HTML.**
-Given the HTML can be specified as a string by specifying `source={{ html: '<html>' }}`, the HTML string can be specified as a string template, and string interpolation used to insert some JavaScript.
+That the HTML can be specified as a string in the `WebView` props as `source={{ html: '<html>' }}` offered one possible solution.
+In this case, the HTML string can be specified as a string template, and string interpolation used to insert some JavaScript.
-However, this doesn't work when the inserted JavaScript uses backticks.*
+However, this presents difficulties when the inserted JavaScript uses backticks, and still requires the JavaScript to be inserted live somewhere as a string.
+Ideally, in the same way that the HTML can be `require`d and passed to the `WebView`'s `source` prop, additional `require`d JavaScript could be passed as additional props.
+Other than that the Chart.js dependency has been copy-pasted into the otherwise empty `index.html` file, being committed to the projects source and causing a minor inconvenience when updating the library version, the solution overall isn't too terrible.

-In addition, note that the rest of the HTML is pulled out into component code and the config passed in there, thus allowing the chart to be configured as desired without needing to modify `index.html`.
+The rest of the HTML is also pulled out into component code and the config passed in there, thus allowing the chart to be configured as desired without needing to modify `index.html`.
 This includes the creating of the `canvas` element that needs to exist in `index.html`.
 The `WebView`'s `ref` is then used to inject the JavaScript to create the `canvas` element and a new `Chart` with the chart configuration.
-Using this updated `index.html` would look like:
+The updated `index.html` shown above can then be included and used:

 ```jsx
 // App.js